 One thing I appreciate about Birth and Under the Skin is how Glazer does not feel as though he needs to explain everything that's happening.
 But in the genres those films are in, that's much easier.
 In a film that is effectively a descendent of the Tarantino style -- a milieu in which Glazer probably doesn't naturally see himself -- plot and narrative connectivity are far more important.
 You might say a heist film, which this is for its last third, demands that sort of logistical clarity even more, just so we understand the stakes of the heist and have an idea what failure would look like.

 I started this piece with a funny picture of a TV series with a similar title.
-As I was looking up Sexy Beast on IMDB to get some of the names of the actors, I found another TV series with the same titles -- and based on the same characters.
+As I was looking up Sexy Beast on IMDB to get some of the names of the actors, I found another TV series with the same title -- and based on the same characters.
 That's right, only two weeks ago, what would appear to be a prequel to the movie Sexy Beast began airing as a TV show, with the same characters as younger men.

 I just don't understand this.
 Whatever any individual viewer may get out of this movie, I can hardly see how it can be viewed as a cohesive whole.
 Mileage may vary on the individual components -- I happen to not really like any of them -- but as a complete unit, Sexy Beast is a first film showing some promise in its very kindest interpretation.